Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: A portmanteau test based on multivariate center-outward ranks and signs

 \subsection{Pseudo-Gaussian versus rank-based tests}

 Pseudo-Gaussian tests are generally considered asymptotically valid over some class $\cal P$ of distributions (containing the Gaussian).
 And the critical value obtained from the common asymptotic distribution of a pseudo-Gaussian test statistic indeed yields, for each ${\rm P}\in \cal P$, a test with correct asymptotic size~$\alpha$, say.
-The convergence to $\alpha$ of the finite-sample sizes of the resulting tests, however, in general is highly non-uniform: while converging to $\alpha $ pointwise in~${\rm P}\in \cal P$, the $\sup_{{\rm P}\in \cal P}$ of these sizes typically fails to do so.
-If $\rm P$ remains unspecified, which is the case when pseudo-Gaussian tests are performed, the size of the pseudo-Gaussian test is defined as that $\sup_{{\rm P}\in \cal P}$ and fails to meet the asymptotic nominal $\alpha$ level constraint.
+As mentioned in the introduction, the convergence to~$\alpha$ of the finite-sample sizes of the resulting tests, however, in general is highly non-uniform: while converging to $\alpha $ pointwise in~${\rm P}\in \cal P$, the $\sup_{{\rm P}\in \cal P}$ of these sizes typically fails to do so.
+If $\rm P$ remains unspecified, which is the case when pseudo-Gaussian tests are performed, the $\alpha$-level constraint should apply to the $\sup_{{\rm P}\in \cal P}$ of the size under $\rm P$; this $\sup$, however, typically fails to converge to the asymptotic nominal $\alpha$ level.
 This is to be kept in mind when performing pseudo-Gaussian tests.

 Distribution-free tests do not suffer from the same drawback, since their finite-sample size (hence also their asymptotic size) does not depend on~${\rm P}\in~\!\cal P$, pointwise and uniform convergence being equivalent under distribution-free\-ness.~The typical example of distribution-free tests is that of rank-based tests.
 The advantages in terms of size and validity of rank tests over the pseudo-Gaussian ones, moreover, are not obtained at the cost of power and efficiency, as shown, for location and simple-output regression, by the celebrated Chernoff-Savage and Hodges-Lehmann results (\cite{ChernoffS, HodgesL}) and, for univariate ARMA time series, by \cite{H94} and \cite{HT00}.
 Although no fully general versions of the Chernoff-Savage and Hodges-Lehmann inequalities have been established so far, in the multiple-output case, for center-outward ranks and signs, partial results (restricted to elliptical densities $f$) have been obtained by \cite{HP02} and \cite{BDS}, and, for elliptical VARMA models, by \cite{HP02',HP05}.
 These inequalities are quite likely to hold beyond the class of elliptical densities, though.